TEC-1: Construction articles

-It was featured in 1983, in Volume 1, Issue 10 of the Talking Electronics magazine, pages 57 to 75, with relevant chip data presented on the rear cover.
+It was featured in 1983, in Issue 10 of the Talking Electronics magazine, pages 57 to 75, with relevant chip data presented on the rear cover.

-The series continued in early 1984 with Volume 1, Issue 11, pages 11 to 36, and pages 50 to 55.
+The series continued in early 1984 with Issue 11, pages 11 to 36, and pages 50 to 55.
 Included in this page count were two peripherals designed by Ken Stone for the TEC-1 -an 8x8 matrix display, and a relay driver board, allowing the TEC-1 to be interfaced to other equipment.

-Volume 1, Issue 12, pages 13 to 38, had the third instalment, including an interface for a simple plotter that was available cheaply on the market at that time, and a RAM expansion.
+Issue 12, pages 13 to 38, had the third instalment, including an interface for a simple plotter that was available cheaply on the market at that time, and a RAM expansion.
 TEC-1A was introduced in this issue with the PCB artwork presented on the inside rear cover.

-Volume 1, Issue 13, pages 9 to 26, had the fourth instalment, including a power supply designed specifically for it, and a non-volatile RAM module to allow data to be retained, even after the TEC-1 was powered off.
+Issue 13, pages 9 to 26, had the fourth instalment, including a power supply designed specifically for it, and a non-volatile RAM module to allow data to be retained, even after the TEC-1 was powered off.
 This was crucial, as, up to this point, there had been no way to save anything programmed into the TEC-1, short of leaving it connected to power indefinitely.
 An EPROM burner was also presented, as another way to preserve your data.
 TEC-1B was introduced in this issue.

-Volume 1, Issue 14, pages 9 to 26, had the fifth instalment.
+Issue 14, pages 9 to 26, had the fifth instalment.
 The later monitor software (MON 2) was introduced, as were a crystal oscillator/clock and an interface board to allow the TEC-1 to be connected to external devices.

-Volume 1, Issue 15 contained further changes and additions by new staff members, as the original design team of John Hardy and Ken Stone were no longer involved.
+Issue 15 contained further changes and additions by new staff members, as the original design team of John Hardy and Ken Stone were no longer involved.

 Jim Robertson released JMON to replace the MON1 (by John Hardy) and MON2 (by Ken Stone) versions of the software as well as the DAT (Display And Tape) board.
 A speech synthesizer using the SPO256-AL2 was presented by Craig Hart.